Introduction

 1 feeling they had before/after

-Our classes are carefully designed to help children gradually build their confidence through a blend of storytelling, role-play, voice training, and interactive games.
+That’s where instrucko’s Public Speaking and Personality Development Classes come in.
+Carefully crafted classes to help children build their confidence gradually, telling a story, play-acting, voice training, and playing games interactively.
 Each session is age-appropriate, fun, and focused on helping your child:

-✅ Develop body language, eye contact, and posture
+✅Develop body language, eye contact, and posture

-Reminder: Consistency is Key
+Reminder: Consistency is the Key